Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Logarithmic bound---proof of

 \cref{lem:estimate} together with the above analysis reformulates \cref{thm:logBound} as the following inductive theorem.
 The base case of the induction is computed using the computer analysis formulated as \cref{prop:smallValues}.
-Note that it is sufficient to assume $n\ge 243$ for the next theorem as the smaller values follows from \cref{thm:logsqBound} via computer-evaluation which is described later in \cref{sec:smallValues}.
+Note that it is sufficient to assume $n\ge 243$ for the next theorem as the smaller values follow from \cref{thm:logsqBound} via computer-evaluation which is described later in \sv{\cite[Section 5]{ourArxiv}}\lv{\cref{sec:smallValues}}.
+Observe that if we do not aim for the best multiplicative constant we can use our $\ln^2 n$ upper bound (\Cref{thm:logsqBound}) in the place of the inductive argument.
+However, it would not be sufficient to use there, for example, the previously known linear bound.